A European Patriot Act? A Preview of European Internet Security in 2016

 From the Paris attacks to the San Bernardino shootings in California earlier this month, ISIS and other Islamic extremists have used the internet and social media to gain access to radical Islamist platforms.
 In response, some European governments have pressured Facebook, Twitter and other social media platforms to ban hate speech and restrict ISIS propaganda.

 Following the Charlie Hebdo attacks last February, the French government was able to pass a bill that forced Internet service providers to install tools that allowed security agencies to search for patterns of radicalization in real time.
+The tools that the ISPs were forced to install when browsing deeper into the web were mostly different VPNs.
+And if you were to read their express vpn review, you’d know that’s one powerful cloaking software.
 In Germany, Facebook’s regional manager is under investigation for the site’s alleged failure to remove anti-immigration posts.
 Furthermore, the EU proposed a non-binding resolution earlier this month that would allow for criminal charges to be placed on Internet service providers that don’t aid governments in removing extremist content.

 Privacy and free-speech advocates, such as European Digital Rights, have criticized such proposals and measures as being too broad.
 Some of these groups argue that such vague legislation could have significant unintended consequences.